Glenn Sutton

-Royce Glenn Sutton (September 28, 1937 – April 17, 2007) was an American country music singer-songwriter, record producer, and one of the architects of the countrypolitan sound.
+Royce Glenn Sutton (September 28, 1937 – April 17, 2007) was an American country music singer-songwriter, record producer, and an influence in the countrypolitan style of country music.

 Biography

 Sutton was born in Hodge, Louisiana, and grew up in Chireno, Texas.
 He began writing songs at an early age, and moved to Henderson, where Jim Reeves was an announcer on local AM radio station KGRI.
-At the age of 16 Sutton began hosting a 15 minute show on Saturdays at the station.
+At the age of 16 Sutton began hosting a 15-minute show on Saturdays at the station.
 While serving in the United States Air Force he formed a band, and when he left the service he continued to perform while working other jobs.
 In 1964, he moved to Nashville and signed with music publisher Al Gallico Music.

 In 1965, Sutton wrote the title track for Eddy Arnold's 1965 album The Easy Way, and the song was included as the B-Side of Arnold's hit version of "Make the World Go Away".
 Sutton eventually began collaborating with Billy Sherrill, and together they wrote "Almost Persuaded", which became a hit for David Houston in 1966 and won the Grammy Award for Best Country & Western Recording in 1966.
 The song has been covered by artists from all genres of music, including R&B legend Etta James, and has gone on to become a country standard.
 He also wrote two songs that became country hits for Jerry Lee Lewis in 1968: "Another Place, Another Time" and "What's Made Milwaukee Famous (Has Made a Loser Out of Me)".

 Many of his songs were written in collaboration with Billy Sherrill who was also his boss at Columbia Records where he was employed as a record producer for several country artists.
 Sutton wrote or co-wrote many of Tammy Wynette's early hits including, "Your Good Girl's Gonna Go Bad", "Take Me to Your World", "I Don't Wanna Play House", "The Ways to Love a Man", "Kids Say the Darndest Things", and "Bedtime Story".